konieczkow/actionable/README.md

 First argument is selector of element to react on click.
 Second is the name of the class to be added/removed.
 Third is common ancestor in DOM tree of all clickable elements.
 This is useful if there is more then one set of elements to use with Switcher.

+### Focusable:

+Here is example how to intialize focusable:

+    	new Focusable(".wrapper", ".input")

+Click anywhere on element with class 'wrapper' will bring focus to first element inside 'wrapper' that has class '.input'

 ## Customization

 You can use custom selectors to get various effects.
 To do so simply create Actionable classes with custom selectors passed to constructor.
 See examples below: